mgarski/stellr/README.md

 stellr
 ======

-A Python API for Solr that supports non-blocking calls made running in a Tornado application as well as blocking calls.
-The command objects provide full access to all of the parameters of an update or query and the JSON response from Solr is parsed into a nested dictionary.
+A Python API for Solr that supports non-blocking calls using gevent via urllib3 or ZeroMQ.

 Requirements
 ------------

-* Developed and tested on Python 2.6.
+* Developed and tested on Python 2.6 with
-* urllib3, >= 1.1 (earlier versions do not raise a timeout properly).
+** urllib3, >= 1.1 (earlier versions do not raise a timeout properly)
-* eventlet, for non-blocking IO
-* Uses simplejson and falls back to the standard library's json module if it is not available.
+** pyzmq 2.0.10.1
+** gevent 0.13.6
+** gevent_zeromq 0.2.2
+** simplejson 2.1.6
-* Use of the JSON update handler http://wiki.apache.org/solr/UpdateJSON is required with stellr.
+** Use of the JSON update handler http://wiki.apache.org/solr/UpdateJSON is required with stellr.
-* The following packages are required for running the unit tests: eventlet, nose, & mock.
+** Nose and mock are necessary to run the unit tests.

 Notes
 -----